Kazhdan-Laumon Category O, Braverman-Kazhdan Schwartz space, and the semi-infinite flag variety

-We hope that Theorem \ref{thm:introcategorification} will serve as a new perspective related to one of the goals stated in \cite{ABBGM} to provide a geometric description of Braverman-Kazhdan's Fourier transforms.
-In loc. cit., Fourier transform functors on perverse sheaves on the semi-infinite flag variety are only defined in the case of Iwahori-monodromic objects, as these functors come from the equivalence in loc. cit. to modules over the small quantum group.
-If suitable functors could be defined on the full category of perverse sheaves on the semi-infinite flag variety, we hope that Theorem \ref{thm:introcategorification} might generalize to a suitable equivalence of categories to the full Kazhdan-Laumon category $\mathcal{A}$, thereby elevating Kazhdan and Laumon's construction from a tool intended for the study of finite Chevalley groups to an object with interesting connections to current objects of study related to a local geometric Langlands correspondence.
+We hope that Theorem \ref{thm:introcategorification} will provide a new perspective related to one of the goals stated in \cite{ABBGM} to provide a geometric description of Braverman-Kazhdan's Fourier transforms.
+In loc.\ cit., Fourier transform functors for perverse sheaves on the semi-infinite flag variety are only defined in the case of Iwahori-monodromic objects, as these functors come from the equivalence to modules over the small quantum group.
+If suitable functors could be defined on the full category of perverse sheaves on the semi-infinite flag variety, we hope that Theorem \ref{thm:introcategorification} might generalize to a suitable equivalence of categories on the full Kazhdan-Laumon category $\mathcal{A}$, thereby elevating Kazhdan and Laumon's construction from a tool intended for the study of finite Chevalley groups to an object with interesting connections to current objects of study related to a local geometric Langlands correspondence.